JensRantil/jensrantil.github.io/content/posts/downsides-of-batch-apis.md

 ## When is batching a good idea, then?

-Batching _can_ be useful if you want to make sure that either all TODOs are added [atomically][atomicity].
+Batching _can_ be useful if you want to make sure that all TODOs are added [atomically][atomicity].
 Ie. "either zero or all TODOs were added".

 [atomicity]: https://en.wikipedia.org/wiki/Atomicity_(database_systems)